JensRantil/jensrantil.github.io/content/posts/2024-05-18_how-to-give-good-answers.md

 ## Closing thoughts

-If we write well-written responses, you can use them as reference material if someone asks the same question again.
+If you write well-written responses, you can use them as reference material if someone asks the same question again.
 Most chat apps allow you to copy the URL to a response and paste it as a conversation (but remember, don't just answer with a link!).
 Common answers can also be [pinned][pin-slack] :pin: in certain